strvcom/android-chat-component/firestore.md

 ##### Sending a message

 The message sending works like this:
- - The conversation between two or more users has to be created beforehand and the client shouldn't be created by the client (TBD how this will work)
+ - The conversation between two or more users has to be created beforehand, and the client shouldn't be created by the client (TBD how this will work)
-If a user sends a message, the client (Android/iOS) has to complete two writes to Firestore:
+If a user sends a message, the client (Android/iOS) has to complete three writes to Firestore:
  1) creates a message with the respective data
- 2) overwrites the last message in the conversation they just added to and changes the array of `seen` to contain only their userId
+ 2) overwrites the last message in the conversation they just added
+ 3) set the last seen message of the sending user to the one just sent in the `seen` sub-collection

-These two actions are executed atomically in a transaction (or so called batch write action)
+These three actions are executed atomically in a transaction (or so called batch write action)
-//TODO here for adding a code snippet to create the message in the messages subcollection of the respective conversation
 ```
 val writeBatch = firestoreDb.batch()

-writeBatch.set(firestoreDb.collection("messages").document(), message)
+val conversationCollection = firestoreDb.collection("conversations")
-writeBatch.update(firestoreDb.collection("conversations").document(conversationId), // id of the conversation to update
+val conversationDocument = conversationCollection.document(conversationId) // a document of the conversation to update

-	"seen", arrayListOf(myUserId),						//pass in an array containing one element with my user id as a String
-	"last_message.sender_id", "83",		                //this has to be my user id to follow security rules
-	"last_message.message", "Hello world!",			    //text of the message
-	"last_message.timestamp", 157987879878,		    //timestamp of the message in millis
-	"last_message.message_type", "text")			//type of the message has to be set to "message"
+val messagesCollection = conversationDocument.collection("messages")
+val messagesDocument = messagesCollection.document() // creates an empty document to receive message_id to update seen-collection

+val seenCollection = conversationDocument.collection("seen")
+val seenSenderDocument = seenCollection.document(senderId)

+writeBatch.set(messagesDocument, message)
+writeBatch.update(conversationDocument, "last_message", message)
+writeBatch.set(seenSenderDocument, seenData)

 //Commit the batch and set listeners for success and failure
-batch.commit()
+writeBatch.commit()
 		.addOnSuccessListener {}
 		.addOnFailureListener {}
 ```

 #### Setting a message as read
-//TODO set the last message id for my user id when reading the last message If a user sees a message, they add their userId to the list of `seen` This is the function I'm using to achieve that
+If a user sees a message, an appropriate document in the `seen` collection needs to be updated.
+This is the function I'm using to achieve that
 ```
-firestoreDb.collection("conversations").document(conversationId).update("seen", FieldValue.arrayUnion(myUserId) //myUserId is a String
+firestoreDb
+    .collection("conversations")
+    .document(conversationId)
+    .collection("seen")
+    .document(userId)
+    .set(seenData)
 ```

 #### Loading user metadata